OlgaLazarenko/Python_Learning/README.md

 - [] create a series from scalar, provide an index
 - [x] access data  from series with position (iloc[] method)
 - [x] access data from series using label (loc [] methond)
-- [] sort the dataframe asc/desc, by multiple columns
+- [x] sort the dataframe asc/desc, by multiple columns
+- [x] sort the datafram by multiple columns but different orders

 - [] compute summary statistics